 When you move home, make an effort to meet the teachers and administration at your child’s school.
 Teachers generally like to meet their student’s parents.
 If a teacher is unfamiliar with a child’s background there can be misunderstandings.
 For example, a teacher might not understand why a student doesn’t know measurements in feet or inches and is only familiar with the metric system.
 Conflicts or misunderstandings such as this might be avoided if you share your child’s background with the teacher.
-(See Talking with School Personnel link in Appendix II).
+(See Talking with School Personnel link in Appendix E).

 Families should be aware that each school jurisdiction may have its own requirements for graduation from high school.
 Your student may need to make-up some classes that were not offered in overseas schools.